pandorabots-admin/docs/pages/modules.md

 Certain dynamic information like the weather may be difficult or impossible to hard-code in AIML in advance.
 Enter bot modules, a handy solution for interfacing with third-party APIs, external knowledge or back-end databases, and more.

-The OpenWeather Bot is a utility bot module that allows you to access [OpenWeatherMap.org](http://www.openweathermap.org/api) current weather information through their Weather API. *To request alpha access, email info at pandorabots dot com and include your [AIaaS](https://developer.pandorabots.com/) account name and application ID.*
+The OpenWeather Bot is a utility bot module that allows you to access [OpenWeatherMap.org](http://www.openweathermap.org/api){:target="_blank"} current weather information through their Weather API. *To request alpha access, email info at pandorabots dot com and include your application ID.*

-Before getting started, familiarize yourself with the `<sraix>` [element](/docs/aiml-reference/#sraix), and sign up for your own [free (or paid) plan](http://openweathermap.org/appid)  at OpenWeatherMap.org.
+Before getting started, familiarize yourself with the `<sraix>` [element](/docs/aiml-reference/#sraix), and sign up for your own [free (or paid) plan](http://openweathermap.org/appid){:target="_blank"}  at OpenWeatherMap.org.

 Note: when using utility bot modules to access third party APIs, in addition to needing an account with that service provider you should familiarize yourself with any rate or other limitations.
 Some third-party services may cause additional latency in bot responses.